 Ian Blatchford was appointed Director and Chief Executive of the Science Museum Group from 1 November 2010 and combined this with the role of Director of the Science Museum from December 2010.
-The national museum group oversees the Science Museum, London; the National Railway Museum, York and Shildon; the National Science and Media Museum, Bradford; and the Museum of Science and Industry in Manchester and Locomotion in Shildon.
+The national museum group oversees the Science Museum in London, the National Railway Museum in York, the National Science and Media Museum in Bradford, the Museum of Science and Industry in Manchester and Locomotion in Shildon.

-Previously Ian was Deputy Director of the Victoria & Albert Museum, London from December 2004, having joined the Museum in April 2002 as Director of Finance & Resources.
+Previously Ian was Deputy Director of the Victoria and Albert Museum, London from December 2004, having joined the museum in April 2002 as Director of Finance and Resources.
 He started his career in the City, working at the Bank of England and the merchant bankers Barclays de Zoete Wedd, before joining the Arts Council, where he was Deputy Finance Director.
-He then joined marketing and design agency Cricket Communications as Financial Controller before becoming Director of Finance at the Royal Academy of Arts in 1996.
+He then joined the marketing and design agency Cricket Communications as Financial Controller before becoming Director of Finance at the Royal Academy of Arts in 1996.

 Currently Ian is Chairman of the Governors of De Montfort University, a Fellow of the Society of Antiquaries and a Member of the Athenaeum.
 He was awarded the Pushkin Medal in 2015.
 In April 2017 Ian became Chairman of the National Museum Directors’ Council.

 The Group Executive is accountable to the Director and forms the senior management team for the Science Museum Group.
 This team is responsible for resource allocation, leading strategic management, developing the cultural content and programmes and sustaining Group values.